mosaicml/composer/composer/algorithms/cutout/README.md

 CutMix randomly selects `n_holes` square regions (which are possibly overlapping) with side length `length` and uses them to generate a binary mask for the image where a point within any hole is set to 0 and the remaining points are set to 1.
 This mask is then multiplied element-wise with the image in order to set the pixel value of any pixel value within a hole to 0.

+CutMix is implemented following the [original paper](https://arxiv.org/abs/1905.04899).
+This means CutMix runs immediately before the training example is provided to the model, and on the GPU if one is being used.

+The construction of the bounding box for the mixed region follows the [paper's implementation](https://github.com/clovaai/CutMix-PyTorch) which selects the center pixel of the bounding box uniformly at random from all locations in the image, and clips the bounding box to fit.
+This implies that the size of the region mixed by CutMix is not always square, and the area is not directly drawn from a beta distribution.
+It also implies that not all regions are equally likely to lie inside the bounding box.

 ## Suggested Hyperparameters

 We found that setting `n_holes=1` (adding a single gray patch) to the image gives good results.
 We found that setting `length` (the size of the patch) to a number of pixels equivalent to half of the image width or height produces good results.
 However, in some scenarios this may be too large, obstructing a quarter of the total area of the image; if so, setting `length` to a number of pixels equivalent to a quarter of the image width or height may be better.